ManNamedSam/Kez/README.md

-# zlox
+# Riff
-A zig implementation of the Lox scripting language
+A simple object oriented scripting language with straight-forward syntax, implemented in Zig.